Biography

 Petrowska Quilico’s recorded performances reach beyond the planet as well.
 Her CD of David Mott’s world music inspired concerto Eclipse (written for her), debuted in outer space when astronaut Steve MacLean brought it on board the Space Shuttle Atlantis in 2006.
 He had also taken her recording of Alexina Louie’s Star-Filled Night on his first mission, on the Space Shuttle Columbia in 1992.

 A visual artist as well, she has painted several of the covers adorning her more recent albums.
 Her book Opera Illustrated (Captus Press), contains pen-and-ink portraits of operatic celebrities and scenes.
 She is also author of the book Mr. Rigoletto: In Conversation with Louis Quilico.
+Her paintings and drawings are featured on numerous CD and album covers.

 About the Christina and Louis Quilico Awards